 Sauté the mushrooms and shallot lightly (on low heat) in the ½ stick of butter with the herbs de provence and water mixture added at the beginning of the sauté process.
 Add small amounts of sea salt and pepper, perhaps ¼ teaspoon each.
 You should cover the sauté pan with a lid to have the steam help at the start of the sauté process.
 The goal is not to overcook the mushrooms … they should still retain their original shape and not be shrunken or completely soft.
 You will know when to stop the sauté process as the mushrooms will have changed color, as in from white to light tan.
 Stir and check frequently.
 Remove the lid for the last few minutes.
 Remove the sautéed mixture to a bowl and keep it warm in a 180ºF oven.
 Reserve the skillet that contains the butter residue for searing of the foie gras.

 Chop the pieces of foie gras into ½" cubes.
 Sear them on all sides in the skillet that was used earlier for sautéing the mushrooms.
 Searing should turn the color from tan to light brown.
 Do not overcook.
 About three minutes on medium heat (after the skillet is heated) with frequent mixing is about right.
-Put the seared foie gras pieces in a bowl and keep them warm in a 180ºF oven.
+Put the seared foie gras pieces into a bowl and keep them warm in a 180ºF oven.

-Wrap the filet pieces around the perimeter in raw bacon.
+Wrap the filet pieces around the perimeter in partially fried bacon.
 Fasten the bacon multiple places with toothpicks.
 Sprinkle both sides of the filet lightly with the crushed peppercorns and a small amount of sea salt.
 Rub the pepper and salt into the meat.
 Grill the filets on a hot charcoal grill (4" from the hot coals) for anywhere from four to five minutes per side depending on the thickness of the filets.
 Put the grilled filets onto individual serving plates, remove the toothpicks (if you can) and put the plates into the warm 180ºF oven.

 Now is the time to heat the mixture of reduced beef broth and cornstarch.
 Heat on medium high stirring constantly until thickened and remove from the heat.